 At the end of the day, if your business has employees, you’ll more than likely be responsible for determining their FLSA coverage and adhering to overtime pay regulations as necessary.
 To recap: overtime pay is given to qualified employees who have worked more than 40 hours in a workweek as you’ve defined it.
 Overtime pay should be, at minimum, one-and-a-half times the employee’s regular hourly rate.

 If your business meets either of the FLSA coverage qualifications, either by annual sales or interstate commerce, all of your employees are eligible to receive payment for overtime hours unless they fall into an exemption.
 Exemptions are broken down by specific jobs and industries, but most commonly employees fall into the “executive, administration, and professionals exemption.”
-Although each of these three categories has its own set of qualifications that must be met, generally, employees who are paid on a salary basis (making at least $455 per week), who work in support of the business’s operations, and who exercise judgment on the job will be considered exempt from overtime pay.
+Although each of these three categories has its own set of qualifications that must be met, generally, employees who are paid on a salary basis (making at least $684 per week as of Jan.
+1, 2020), who work in support of the business’s operations, and who exercise judgment on the job will be considered exempt from overtime pay.

 Ultimately, as FLSA and state overtime law are complex and always changing, it’s best to maintain thorough records, utilize accounting, HR, or payroll software, and consult a business professional if need be.
 Although remaining compliant in regards to overtime pay may seem daunting at first, after you’ve gone through the process with a few employees, there’s no doubt it will become just another routine piece of your business operations.